akhilub/Synchrony-SpringBoot/ReadMe.md

-# Synchrony Project
+# ImageVault: A secure and user-friendly image management platform.

-The Synchrony Project is a Spring Boot application that manages users and their associated images.
+A Spring Boot application that manages users and their associated images.

 ## Prerequisites